eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ## Alarms

 Alarms triggered in OpenBOS are synchronized to Eliona.
 These are created in Eliona as alarm rules of type "External", and are managed by updates received from OpenBOS -> if an alarm is triggered in OpenBOS, it will be triggered in Eliona as well.
 Similarly if the alarm is gone.

+> *External alarms* are alarms not managed by Eliona.
+Alarm rules are shown so users can tag and categorize them, but Eliona is not responsible for checking whether the alarm should be raised or not.
+An external system (in this case OpenBOS) is responsible for triggering the alarms.

 If the alarm needs to be acknowledged, users can acknowledge it in Eliona, and this acknowledgement will get synchronized to OpenBOS.